thomasabishop/eolas/Computer_Architecture/Hardware_simulation.md

 - script-based (where we load a test script into the simulator along with the HDL file
 - comparative (running the HDL program against our intended output specified in the `.cmp` file)

-The use-cases for each mode are based on the complexity of the chip you are evaluating
+The use-cases for each mode are based on the complexity of the chip you are evaluating.
+For a small chip, interactive and script-based testing would be sufficient but for much larger components like an ALU a comparative approach would be more manageable and efficient.

 ## Interactive